-Partaking in Reykjavik’s nightlife is definitely neither cheap nor free, but standing idly by on a Saturday night, to witness men and women of all ages flock by the thousands, in a schizophrenic pull to the quiet streets of central Reykjavik, will unquestionably provide one with an experience that is both memorable and free of charge.
+Partaking in Reykjavik’s nightlife is definitely neither cheap nor free, but standing idly by on a Saturday night, to witness men and women of all ages flock by the thousands, in a manic pull to the quiet streets of central Reykjavik, will unquestionably provide one with an experience that is both memorable and free of charge.

 You might also introduce yourself to Icelanders and ask about after-parties, as the most party hungry Icelanders are likely to have both before- and after-parties, though chances of getting into the latter are stronger, as people may at this hour be more open to people they are meeting for the first time.

 The Rauðhólar (Red Hills) are readily accessible by bus, car or bicycle from central Reykjavik.
 These 5200-year-old scarlet remnants of a cluster of pseudo-craters are part of Reykjavik's nature reserve Heiðmork and a popular refuge for locals seeking temporary peace and stillness, just the right distance away from the crowds and bustle of the city streets.

 What makes this tour stand out from others are the raving reviews on Tripadvisor towards the guide and the runner of the tour, Marteinn Briem, a 25-year-old local history graduate.

 The tour starts at the Austurvöllur public square, which is one of the most popular gathering places in Reykjavík.
 Around it are cafés, clubs, shops and hotels, as well as the house of parliament and the small and charming Dómkirkja church.
 At the centre of the square is a statue of national hero Jon Sigurdsson.

 The tour finishes by the city pond, Tjörnin, where you‘ll have a nice view of the old houses of the west part of town and can greet the many birds that frequent the pond.
 In winter it is popular to go ice skating on the pond.